Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.4/README.md

    ```

 1. Confirm the local tar file `vcs.tar` was created.
 It contains the Git
+   repository data and will be needed in the restore step.
+Once
-   repository data.
-Once [`upgrade.sh`](#upgrade-services) is run, the git data
+   [`upgrade.sh`](#upgrade-services) is run, the git data will not be
-   will not be recoverable if this step failed.
+   recoverable if this step failed.

 1. If `vcs.tar` was successfully created, run `vcs-prep.sh`.
 This will force
    the PVC into the correct state for the upgrade if necessary.